-The Plans' administrative expenses are paid for either by the Plans or by the Plans' sponsors, as provided by the Plans' provisions.
-Expenses that are paid directly by the Plans' sponsors are excluded from these financial statements.
+The Plans' administrative expenses are paid for either by the Plans or by the Plans' sponsors.
+Administrative expenses that are paid directly by the Plans' sponsors are excluded from these financial statements.
+Participants are charged a percentage of their account balances to pay administrative expenses.
+Participants are assessed separate fees for certain transactions including, but not limited to, loans, maintaining a self-directed brokerage account, and/or processing of a qualified domestic relations order, as applicable.